waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Victory Road 2F - Western Trap:** Pushing the boulder onto the switch at (2, 17) primes a trap that opens the barrier at (8, 9) and (8, 10) after leaving and re-entering the floor.
 - **Victory Road 3F - Hole Puzzle:** Pushing the boulder at (14, 13) south into the hole at (14, 15) causes it to drop to the floor below.

 # IV.
-Lessons Learned
+Lessons Learned & Tool Development
-- **Tool Reliability:** While automated tools like `gem_pathfinder` can be powerful, they can also break.
-It's critical to have a robust debugging process and be prepared to switch to manual navigation when a tool fails.
-Relying solely on a single tool without a backup plan is a major vulnerability.

 - **Systematic Problem-Solving:** When faced with a navigation paradox, like on Route 22, I must avoid chaotic, repeated manual attempts.
 The correct approach is to trust the game state data (e.g., `navigable_warps`) as the source of truth and systematically eliminate possibilities.
 - **Efficient Debugging:** Repetitively running the same failing test case is inefficient.
 I must vary the test conditions (e.g., change the target destination) to gather new diagnostic data and isolate bugs more effectively.
 - **Immediate Action:** Deferring tasks like tool repair or documentation is a critical error.
 All maintenance and data logging must be done in the immediate turn of discovery to maintain a coherent internal state.

-# V. Future Development Ideas
-- `movement_tester_tool`: An automated tool to test tile transitions and log outcomes.
-- `team_builder_agent`: An agent to suggest optimal party compositions for major challenges.
-- `hm_troubleshooter_agent`: An agent to automate testing of HM usage when it fails.
-- `fly_helper_tool`: A tool to automate selecting a destination from the Fly menu.

-# VI.
-Tool Development Bugs & Fixes
+- **Tool Reliability & Contingency:** Automated tools can be powerful but are not infallible.
+The `gem_pathfinder` tool's system-level failure highlights the critical need for backup plans.
+When a primary tool breaks, I must be prepared to switch to manual methods or develop alternative solutions instead of becoming completely reliant on a single point of failure.
 - **Defeated Trainer Impassability (Confirmed):** Defeated trainers are impassable obstacles.
 This was confirmed by attempting to walk through the Youngster at (7,11).
-The `gem_pathfinder` tool has been updated to reflect this.
 - **Victory Road 1F - Boulder/Steps Interaction (Confirmed):** Boulders cannot be pushed onto `steps` tiles.
 This was confirmed after multiple failed attempts to push the boulder at (6, 15) north onto the steps at (6, 14).
 - `gem_pathfinder` Tool Status (BROKEN): The tool is non-functional.
 Debugging has revealed a critical issue where the tool's main function does not execute, even with a minimal test script.
 This appears to be a system-level failure beyond my ability to fix by editing the code.
 The tool must NOT be used until this is resolved.
 All navigation must be performed manually.

-# VII.
-Problem-Solving Log
-- This section is for documenting my scientific approach to solving puzzles and overcoming obstacles.
+# V. Future Development Ideas

+- `movement_tester_tool`: An automated tool to test tile transitions and log outcomes.
+- `team_builder_agent`: An agent to suggest optimal party compositions for major challenges.
+- `hm_troubleshooter_agent`: An agent to automate testing of HM usage when it fails.
+- `fly_helper_tool`: A tool to automate selecting a destination from the Fly menu.

-## Victory Road 1F - Path to Ladder (Hypothesis #1: Western Boulder)
+# VI.
+Problem-Solving Log: Victory Road 1F Barrier

-- **Observation:** After pushing the boulder at (3, 11) onto the switch at (3, 10), the boulder barrier at (10, 13) remains closed.
+- **Observation:** A boulder barrier at (10, 13) blocks eastward progression on the upper platform.

+- **Hypothesis #1: Western Switch**
-- **Hypothesis:** Pushing the western boulder at (3, 11) onto the switch at (3, 10) opens the eastern boulder barrier at (10, 13).
+  - **Test:** Pushed the western boulder at (3, 11) onto the switch at (3, 10).
-- **Test:** I navigated to (9, 13) to directly observe the barrier after activating the switch.
-- **Conclusion:** The hypothesis is **false**.
-The western switch does not control the eastern barrier.
-This path is not the solution.

-## Victory Road 1F - Path to Ladder (Hypothesis #2: Eastern Boulder)
-- **Observation:** The boulder barrier at (10, 13) blocks the path forward on the eastern platform.
+  - **Conclusion:** **FALSE.** The barrier at (10, 13) remained closed.

+- **Hypothesis #2: Eastern Boulder (Lower Level)**
-- **Hypothesis:** Pushing the boulder at (9, 15) onto the switch at (18, 14) will open the boulder barrier at (10, 13).
+  - **Test:** Attempted to push the boulder at (9, 15) onto the switch at (18, 14).
-- **Conclusion:** The boulder at (9, 15) is immovable.
-The tile required to push it right, (8, 15), is an impassable wall, and all other push directions are also blocked. **Hypothesis #2 is FALSE.**
+  - **Conclusion:** **FALSE.** The boulder is immovable, as all adjacent push positions are blocked.

-## Victory Road 1F - Path to Ladder (Hypothesis #3: Timed/Conditional Switch)
+- **Hypothesis #3: Timed/Conditional Switch**
-- **Observation:** All direct and simple hypotheses for opening the barrier at (10, 13) have failed, creating a logical paradox where the solution appears to be behind the problem.
-- **Hypothesis:** The switch at (3, 10) opens the barrier at (10, 13), but its effect is temporary or conditional (e.g., it closes if I get too close or look away).
-The barrier might have opened after my first test, but closed before I could reach it.
-- **Test:** I reset the floor, activated the switch at (3, 10), and immediately went to (9, 13).
-The barrier at (10, 13) remained closed.
+  - **Test:** Reset the floor, activated the western switch at (3, 10), and immediately checked the barrier at (10, 13).
-- **Conclusion:** Hypothesis #3 is FALSE.
-The western switch does not open the eastern barrier, even temporarily.
+  - **Conclusion:** **FALSE.** The barrier remained closed.
 All hypotheses for solving this puzzle on 1F have failed.